-String getAbsolutePath() Return a String with the absolute path of the file or directory.Image: Constraint of the file or directory.String getName() Return a String with the name of the file or directory.Image: Constraint of the file or directory.String getPath() Return a String with the path of the file or directory.Image: Constraint of the file or directory.String getParent() Return a String with the parent directory of the file or directory.Image: Constraint of the file or directory.Here are some other user useful methods:Image: Constraint of the file or directory.
+String getAbsolutePath() Return a String with the absolute path of the file or directory.
+String getName() Return a String with the name of the file or directory.
+String getPath() Return a String with the path of the file or directory.
+String getParent() Return a String with the parent directory of the file or directory.
+Here are some other user useful methods:

 long length() Return the length of the file in bytes.
-If the File object is a directory, return 0. e long lastModified() Return a system-dependent representation of the time at which the file or directory was last modified.
+If the File object is a directory, return 0. long lastModified() Return a system-dependent representation of the time at which the file or directory was last modified.
 The value returned is only useful for comparison with other values returned by this method.
-9 String[] list() Return an array of Strings representing the contents of a directory.
+String[] list() Return an array of Strings representing the contents of a directory.